Kamuthuj/crop-soil-prediction/README.md

 Cross-validation was used to assess generalization and performance on unseen data.

-Additionally, a deep neural network was implemented to capture complex, non-linear relationships between the features and target labels.
+A deep neural network was implemented to capture complex, non-linear relationships between the features and target labels.
 The model included:

 Multiple dense layers with ReLU activation.